 Apart from water itself your body also loses various minerals as you sweat.
 If you are hiking in the heat, particularly over multiple days, look at adding Hydralyte™ electrolytes, tablets or powder, to your water.

-Tip: Leave a couple of spare litres of water in your car just in case you run short.
+Tip: Leave a couple of spare litres of water in your car for when you return just in case you run short

 Ensure you have adequate water with you and know what ‘adequate water’ means.
 Don’t just carry the water but drink it as well